Scene file prep when using Redshift

 We are often asked about the use of Redshift proxies.
 We don’t enable or disable any sub feature of Redshift, so they will work as expected for the version being executed here.
 What is important to note, however, is that the proxy files must be pointed to using relative pathing from the scene file.
 None of the render app file path management tools will do this for you, so you must do this manually.
 Provided you implement relative pathing to point to those files from the beginning of your project, you won’t have to change them after that.

 Lastly, please make sure you enable licensing checks as well as aborting when license checking fails.
-The Redshift license servers aren’t flawless, so it’s far better to have some frames from your job abort rendering instead of complete rendering with a watermark.
+The Redshift license servers aren’t flawless, similar to the Internet between us and them, so it’s far better to have some frames from your job abort rendering instead of complete rendering with a watermark.
+If this happens on only a few frames of your job, they will be automatically re-queued by our system without you even noticing.